 Representative Pickett started his political career as a City Council Member for the City of El Paso, Texas.
 Representative Pickett holds a Texas Real Estate Broker’s license and has been a real estate educator for more than two decades.
 He has written and published textbooks used for pre-licensure as well as continuing education courses.
 He is also the author of children’s books, with two of his books already published and being marketed throughout the United States.
 It is a big part of his efforts to support children’s literacy programs.

-Representative Pickett’s civic involvement includes membership on the boards of the Advocacy Center for the Children of El Paso, the Texas YMCA´s Policy Council and the Advisory Council for Health Sciences for the University of El Paso.
-He has been a member of the Lions Club for the past 18 years, a former member of the El Paso Crime Stoppers Board, and served five years as a volunteer board member, then Chairman of a local credit union.
-The main thrust of his civic involvement has been the forming of a 501-C3 non-profit organization that fights graffiti, supervises troubled youth who are required to serve community service hours and enhancing the aesthetics of the community through tree planting, cleaning and building renovation projects.
+Representative Pickett’s civic involvement, past and present has included membership on the boards of the Advocacy Center for the Children of El Paso, the Texas YMCA’s Policy Council and the Advisory Council for Health Sciences for the University of El Paso.
+He has been a member of the Lions Club for the past 20 years, a former member of the El Paso Crime Stoppers Board, and served five years as a volunteer board member, then Chairman of a local credit union.
+The main thrust of his civic involvement has been the forming of a 501-C3 non-profit organization that fights graffiti, works to enhancing the aesthetics of the community through tree planting, cleaning and building renovation projects.
 The association was awarded a national honor by the “Keep America Beautiful” organization.
 It also has been awarded a grant from the Office of the Governor for work in the community.